NEW: U.S. official says Venezuelan Embassy confirmed satisfactory resolution

 In remarks broadcast on state television, Maduro called the situation “a serious offense.”

 The Venezuelan president vowed to take action, adding that the United States had also denied visas for several members of his country’s delegation scheduled to attend the U.N.
 General Assembly in New York.

 “If I have to take diplomatic measures against the U.S. government, I will take them to the most drastic level if it is necessary, but I am not going to accept any type of aggression,” he said.

-A State Department official called the visa issue untrue, saying the United States had approved them.
+The State Department official also called the visa issue untrue, saying the United States had approved them.

 CNN’s Catherine E. Shoichet, Elise Labott, Jamie Crawford, Patrick Oppmann and Michael Martinez contributed to this report.